 Absolutely.
 A PPC advertising campaign can be geographically targeted to specific locations and regions.
 Geo-targeting is well suited for brick-and-mortar stores and service businesses operating within a specific region, for instance real estate agencies and other professional services.
 Your PPC ads show only to those within the geographic area that are setup within the campaign.
 As with a local newspaper, you are only advertising to the target audience who is likely to use your service or buy your product.

 Absolutely.
 Although Bing has fewer users than its biggest competitor Google, those that use this search engine have statistically taken action more often.
 For our clients, the costs per conversion are sometimes lower on Bing than on Google.
-As of October 2010, there is only one search advertising platform, MS adCenter, to advertise on both Bing and Yahoo.
+There is only one search advertising platform, Bing Ads, to advertise on both Bing and Yahoo.
 This enables you to advertise to a wider audience with just one tool.
-Note that as of mid-2012 Microsoft adCenter has changed its name to Bing Ads.

 Yes we do.
 Contact eBizVisibility for details on generating paid ads on Bing and Yahoo.

 No, we can't guarantee a #1 organic spot and beware of anyone that does.
-There are many factors that affect search engine results placement, including such things as location, longevity of site, quality of inbound links and the competitiveness of the market you are in, thus the keywords your site is optimized for.
-However, real estate on the first page can also be taken with local search results and paid advertisements, with proper optimization and ad triggering.
+There are over 200 factors that affect search engine results placement, including such things as location, longevity of site, quality of inbound links, the competitiveness of the market and many many more.
+We target the best keywords for your business and use strategies to get you on the first page.
+First page real estate can be taken with local search results and Pay-Per-Click (PPC) advertisements, with proper optimization and ad triggering.

-Just about anyone can get on the first page for a search term in sponsored listings if they are willing to pay for it and have a relevant webpage and ad.
+Just about anyone can get on the first page for a search term in sponsored ads if they are willing to pay for it and have a relevant webpage and ad.
 Organic search engine results are a different story.
-We can't make any guarantees, there are too many factors involved.
+We can't make any guarantees, there are too many factors (over 200) involved.
 We use professional SEO methods to achieve high rankings for key phrases related to our clients' businesses.
 Each website is unique and presents its own business challenges.
-We provide an honest assessment of what we believe can be achieved compared to the competitive market.
+We provide an honest assessment of what we believe can be achieved compared to your competition.